-Yas Banifatemi is a partner and Deputy practice leader in Shearman & Sterling’s International Arbitration Group and leads the firm’s Public International Law Practice.
-She is also a member of the Firm’s 9-member Policy Committee, and co-heads the firm’s Energy practice.
+Yas Banifatemi is a partner and Deputy practice leader in Shearman & Sterling’s International Arbitration practice.
+She also leads the firm’s Public International Law practice, and co-heads the firm’s Energy practice.

 She is widely recognized as one of the most prominent international arbitration and public international law specialists worldwide.
 She advises and represents States, State-owned entities and companies on both public international law and international arbitration issues.
 She acts as counsel and arbitrator in arbitrations conducted pursuant to the ICSID, UNCITRAL, ICC, LCIA, SCC, CRCICA, DIS and Swiss Arbitration Rules, with particular focus on investment protection, oil & gas and general commercial matters.

 Yas is a Vice-President of the ICC Court of Arbitration and a member of the LCIA Court of Arbitration.
 She also is a member of the ICSID Panel of Arbitrators, appointed by the Chairman of ICSID’s Administrative Council.